Thursday, April 17, 2025

 This very short but exciting album was made by Maurice Bitter a French ''globe-trotter'' who was active in the sixties and the seventies.
 At that time France had several men (as it was the case then) who used to travel to very remote lands in order to record local music unheard by French ordinary music lovers.
 There was a name for them, ''chasseurs de sons'' or ''sound-hunters'' and sometimes they had the opportunity to present their findings on national French radio programmes.
 Bitter had a programme called ''beyond the seas" that I listened to, late in the evening when I was a kid in the early seventies.
 He was also a journalist, a writer and a televison producer.
 He died in 1997.

 Here Bitter was very fortunate to have been able to make that trip over to the high plateaux of central Viet-Nam.
 But he precises that all side B was recorded in difficult conditions although he doesn't specify them.
-Civil war between North and South Viet-Nam had already begun in 1959 and from 1965 the USA sent massive numbers of GIs and bombed North Viet-nam heavily.
-Caught bewteen were the mountain people made up of ethnic groups.
+Civil war between North and South Viet-Nam had already begun in 1959 and from 1965 the USA sent massive numbers of GIs and bombed North Viet-Nam heavily.
+Caught bewteen were the mountain people made up of numerous ethnic groups.
 Bitter gives no information about their situation when he was there.
-It was peaceful enough according to the quality of the singning and the playing by these people.
+It was peaceful enough according to the quality of the singing and the playing by these people.
 In fact we don't know when these recordings were made.

 The technical quality is not great though but Riviéra had the right reaction to publish these recordings for a large audience.
 All the tracks are great in spite of noise interference.